lsst-dm/dmtn-056/index.rst

 Dataset
 -------

-Represents a single entity of data, with associated metadata (e.g. a particular ``calexp`` for a particular instrument recorded at a particular time).
+Represents a single entity of data, with associated metadata (e.g. a particular ``calexp`` for a particular instrument corresponding to a particular visit and sensor).

 .. _DatasetType: